VinayBN8997/PestDetection_using_CNN_DIP/README.md

 https://www.kaggle.com/c/plant-pathology-2020-fgvc7/data
 [Have used only Train data]

+### Images were of large size of 2048 × 1365.
+Reduced the size to 180 x 120 which would be required to run the model on a lower end machine such as Pi in an IoT project.

 # Approaches:
 ## 1. CNN based (Both feature extraction and Dense layer for classification)
 ## 2. DIP (DWT+Segments+LBP) for feature extraction and SVC for classification